Eilodon/Alarm1/README.md

 A Flutter application to manage notes, schedule reminders, transcribe speech, play text aloud, and chat with Gemini AI.

-For an overview of how the app is structured, see the [architecture documentation](docs/ARCHITECTURE.md).
+For an overview of how the app is structured, see the [architecture documentation](docs/ARCHITECTURE.md) including the [AuthService flow](docs/ARCHITECTURE.md#authservice-flow) and [ConnectivityService strategy](docs/ARCHITECTURE.md#connectivityservice-strategy).

 ## Features